For information about how you could sponsor this page, see How You Can Help

 'Andrachne colchica' from the website Trees and Shrubs Online (treesandshrubsonline.

 There are no active references in this article.

-A native of the Caucasus, and a deciduous shrub about 3 ft high, of dense, erect habit, and with very slender, quite glabrous, leafy shoots, the terminal portions of which die back in winter.
+A stoloniferous deciduous shrub to c.
+1 m, of dense, erect habit, and with very slender, quite glabrous, leafy shoots, the terminal portions of which die back in winter.
 Leaves set about 1⁄4 in. apart on the shoots, ovate, 1⁄3 to 3⁄4 in. long, about half as wide, rounded at the base, blunt at the apex; quite glabrous, and with thickened, entire margins; dull green.
 Flowers 1⁄4 in. across, on thread-like stalks 1⁄2 to 5⁄8 in. long, produced successively along the young shoots throughout the summer and early autumn.
 Fruit pale brown, 1⁄4 in. across.